 The background should be neutral; it should not draw attention from the main subject (mainly from the dog).
 There should be no unnecessary details in the background.
 It could be trivial-garbage, people who accidentally got into the frame, or extreme interior elements if the shooting outdoors.

 Let me remind you of one more common truth, the wider the aperture is open, the more the background is blurred; thereby, you transfer the focus to the main subject.

 Let’s move on to our model – a pug.
 Before taking a photo, the dog needs to be put in order: clean the eyes, ears, claws, smooth the coat, wipe the drool.
 Long-haired dogs are best photographed in calm weather.

-Let the dog sniff the camera (not the lens), click the shutter to idle, so that the dog gets used to the sound of the shutter.
-If the dog is afraid of bright flashes, then you need to treat it with a treat.
+Let the dog sniff the camera (not the lens), click the shutter to idle so that the dog gets used to the sound of the shutter.
+If the dog is afraid of bright flashes, you need to treat it with a treat.
 In general, you need to prove to the animal that you are soft and fluffy, and it is pointless to be afraid of you.

+If the dog is still afraid of the flash, the only way out is to raise the ISO.
+It, of course, is fraught with the appearance of digital noise, but there is no other way out.
 An important detail for any dog is the leash.
 It is better not to use it.
-If it is already used, then its appearance should be appropriate, so as not to spoil the overall composition of the frame.
+If it is already used, its appearance should be appropriate so as not to spoil the overall composition of the frame.

 A few words about the compositional component, more precisely about the angle (point of view).

 It is highly undesirable to shoot the dog from a standing position since a person’s height is much higher than the height of a dog.
 The frame can turn out to be inexpressive and awkward – you get a short-legged creature with a large head, a small body, and tiny legs, you must agree, it looks very unattractive.